What is runner’s knee?

 It is important to be proactive with prevention measures, especially if you’ve suffered from runner’s knee in the past.
 Implementing a regular strength and flexibility routine should be the focus.
 Strengthening the hips, glutes, quads and hamstrings improves overall stability and helps the kinetic chain function better – reducing load on the knee and aiding support of the joint.
 Listen to your body and respond at the first sign of discomfort.
 Runner’s knee is an injury that worsens if you continue to run on it.
 Building mileage slowly will help ensure you remain healthy.
 Do not increase your mileage by more than 5-10 percent from one week to the next.
 Avoiding excessive downhill running is also a good thing to do if you’re hoping to avoid injury.

-If you have corrected your mechanics and modified your loading and you are still experiencing pain then either a hyaluronic acid, PRP or combined hyaluronic acid / PRP injection may be useful to reduce symptoms and improve function.
+If you have corrected your mechanics and modified your loading and you are still experiencing pain then either an ultrasound guided steroid, hyaluronic acid, PRP or combined steroid and hyaluronic acid / combined hyaluronic acid / PRP injection may be useful to reduce symptoms and improve function in runner’s knee.
 Read here for more… https://wandsworthphysiotherapy.co.uk/prp-injections-in-wandsworth/